Q. We are parents of two young children (aged two and five). We are 37 and 41 and owe $110,000 on our Sydney home, which is worth about $950,000.

 First, I would think your husband should be maxing out his concessionary super contributions to the full $25,000pa allowed.
 Then with a weak property market in many parts of Australia, and one that in my opinion will get worse, it is a good time to take a leisurely look at investment options.

-I am equally happy for you to build a share portfolio, as decent shares and well-located property both tend to do well over time, so it is a bit of a personal choice.
+I am equally happy for you to build a share portfolio.
+Decent shares and well-located property both tend to do well over time, so it is a bit of a personal choice.

 My preference is for us all to own both but you are doing this now with your existing property and a very healthy super balance.